-PR strategies can include media relations, analyst relations, public affairs, community relations, reputation management and crisis communications.
-Tactics include media and analyst coverage, bylined articles, blogs, social media, trade shows and other events, award recognition and speaking engagements.
+And PR strategies can include media relations, analyst relations, public affairs, community relations, reputation management and crisis communications, too.

 If your focus is on a local market, be sure you’re commenting on articles in your online local business journal.
-If your niche is in a particular industry that’s relevant nationwide, place a bylined article in a trade magazine, and once published share it with your audiences via blog and social media posts, emails to customers and VIPs, post it on your website, etc.
+If your niche is in a particular industry that’s relevant nationwide, secure a bylined article in a trade magazine.
+If you want to connect with other businesses in your area, volunteer to speak at a local industry or Chamber of Commerce event.

 Securing a speaking opportunity, landing a press placement or engaging in online dialogue is a big first step.
 But there are a lot of ways to leverage those amazing opportunities: you’ve got to promote them to maximize impact.
 This means sharing them with your audiences via social media posts, emailing customers and VIPs, and posting them on your website.
 It also means when it makes sense, equipping your sales team with them to add value to clients and prospects.

 These sales touch points should not be used to say “Look at me!
 Look at me!”
 They need to add value.
 Would you rather read a self-promotional article about a third party or an article from which you can take away something meaningful that helps solve a pain point or makes your life easier?